Institutional Forex

 (2) Thomson Reuters Fx Matching

-The speed of execution is a top priority issue for Institutional Forex Traders.
-Brokers who are focusing on institutional clients spend millions of US dollars to develop ultra-low-latency solutions.
+Execution speed is a top priority for institutional Forex traders.
+Brokers targeting institutional clients invest millions of US dollars in developing ultra-low-latency solutions.

 (i) State-of-the-art technology